JosephEoff/josepheoff.github.io/_posts/2019-08-21-Diode_Capacitors_Volts_Pt5.md

 Having gone through the development of the various multipliers and doublers, I can now see the Greinacher and the Villard in there.

-Given that the Cockcroft-Walton is composed of voltage doublers, I'd actually expect higher voltage out of the full wave version.
-I don't know yet why it isn't.

-Next time around, I'm going to find out why the full wave and half wave Cockcroft-Walton multipliers have such different stage voltages.
-I'd have expected them to be the same.
+Next time around, I'm going to have a look at why the voltage drops so horribly on the higher stages.